What are Forex Supply & Demand Zones?

 What Markets do we personally trade?

-We primarily trade Supply & Demand in the Forex market; however, many day traders also use this method for trading Equities.
+We primarily trade Supply & Demand in the Forex market on the MT4 platform.

 We watch the following twelve (12) Forex pairs in one profile: EUR/USD, EUR/JPY, GBP/USD, GBP/JPY, AUD/USD, AUD/JPY, USD/JPY, USD/CHF, CAD/JPY, EUR/CHF, USD/CAD, EUR/AUD.
 You can also trade any of the other currency pairs.